bhomaidan1990/diplib/doc/src/design.md

 other types of functions much more complicated.

-Because a copy of a `const` image can provide non-`const` access to its pixels, we felt that it did not really make sense either to have the `dip::Image::Data`, `dip::Image::Origin`, and `dip::Image::Pointer` methods return `const` pointers when applied to a `const` image.
+Because a copy of a `const` image can provide non-`const` access to its pixels, we felt that it did not really make sense either to have the \ref dip::Image::Data,
+\ref dip::Image::Origin, and \ref dip::Image::Pointer
+methods return `const` pointers when applied to a `const` image.
 That is, all accesses to pixel data ignore the constness of the image object.
 The constness of the image object applies only to the image's properties (size, strides, tensor shape, color space,